isaacjeffersonlee/maths-python-solvers/README.md

 ### Inputs:
 Matrix can take integer, fractional and symbolic inputs.
 E.g 1, 2, 3, 1/2, 11/12, a, b, c, pi, alpha, beta, gamma, delta, e.t.c.
-(Which get rendered using unicode).
+(Which get rendered using unicode/LaTeX depending on version).

 Because of how floats work in python I have opted to not allow decimal input, any decimal input will be truncated to it's integer part.
 If you want a decimal input,